Andy Day

-Andrew Paul Day is an English actor and television presenter.
+Andrew Paul Day (born 1981) is an English actor and television presenter.
 He is best known for his work on the BBC's CBeebies channel.
 He is also a patron of Anti-Bullying Week.

-He was first on CBeebies in 2007, becoming the longest serving presenter in 2018.
+He was first on CBeebies in 2007, becoming the longest-serving presenter in 2018.
 He is the lead singer of the band Andy and the Odd Socks.

 CBeebies

 Day is the longest-serving CBeebies presenter having presented programmes and links since July 2007.
 He particularly specialises in shows about animals and nature, including: